Kelley Hill, 32, waived his preliminary hearing in Sarpy County court Monday.

 Investigators say the man shouted at Hill, ran over to check on the women, and chased Hill off toward North Park ball fields.

 Six minutes later, a sheriff’s deputy located Hill hiding under a tree.
+Investigators said Hill had been living in the park.

 Deputies say the victims and the witness confirmed Hill was the attacker.